Backups overview

 Storage

-• Backup restore operations to the source instance, or to an existing instance, are not supported for enterprise and zonal tier instances.
-If you want to restore a backup of an instance in either of these service tiers, you must create a new instance.
+• Backup restore operations to the source instance, or to an existing instance, are not supported for zonal, regional, and enterprise instances.
+If you want to restore a backup of an instance in any of these service tiers, you must create a new instance.

 • Backup operations, such as restore, edit, or delete, may not be available for select backups created in Preview.

-• Once a RestoreInstance operation is applied to an enterprise instance, you won't be able to create snapshots with the same names as previous snapshots prior to the operation.
+• Once a RestoreInstance operation is applied to a regional or enterprise instance, you won't be able to create snapshots with the same names as previous snapshots prior to the operation.

 • Attempts to restore an instance from a backup while either a backup deletion or snapshot deletion are in progress will fail.